jnozzi/cocoadev.com/markdown/FocusOnObject.md

 If you want the window to open with a particular object as first responder, connect the window's initialFirstResponder outlet to that object in the nib.

-A General/NSTabViewItem instance also has an initialFirstResponder outlet to specify which object should have focus when this item is chosen in the General/NSTabView.
+A NSTabViewItem instance also has an initialFirstResponder outlet to specify which object should have focus when this item is chosen in the NSTabView.

 ----
 ----

-Once my program receives a specific event, I'd like a window to appear and set focus on an General/NSTextField.
+Once my program receives a specific event, I'd like a window to appear and set focus on an NSTextField.
 Here's the code I'm trying now:

     [self orderFrontRegardless];
 [self makeKeyWindow];